Jesse Compher

-Jesse Compher (born July 1, 1999) is an American ice hockey player for Wisconsin.
-She previously played college ice hockey for Boston University.
-She is also a member of the United States women's national ice hockey team.
-She represented the United States at the 2022 Winter Olympics.
+Jesse Compher (born July 1, 1999) is an American professional ice hockey player for the Toronto Sceptres of the Professional Women's Hockey League (PWHL).
+She is also a member of the United States women's national ice hockey team, and represented the United States at the 2022 Winter Olympics.

 Playing career

+College

 Compher began her collegiate career for the Boston University Terriers during the 2017–18 season.
 She made her debut for the Terriers on September 23, 2017, in a game against Merrimack.
 She recorded her first two collegiate goals on November 28, 2017, in a 6–4 victory over Brown.
 She finished the season with nine goals and 17 assists in 37 games for the Terriers, ranking third on the team in points.
 Her 17 assists ranked second in the league among rookies.
 Following an outstanding freshman season, she was named to the Hockey East All-Rookie Team.

 During the 2018–19 season, she led Hockey East in scoring and ranked third in the NCAA, recording 17 goals and 44 assists in 37 games.
 Her 44 assists were a program record, and she became the second player in program history to surpass 60 points during a season.
 On December 8, 2018, she posted a career-high five points, including an NCAA-best four assists, in an 8–0 victory over RIT.
 She was subsequently named the Hockey East Player of the Week, and NCAA First Star of the Week.
 Compher was named the Hockey East Player of the Month for the month of December after leading the nation in points (11) and assists (8).
 Following an outstanding season, she was named a Hockey East First Team All-Star, a Second Team CCM/AHCA Hockey All-American and a top ten finalist for the Patty Kazmaier Award.
 On April 13, 2020, Compher was named team captain for the Terriers.
 During the 2020–21 season, she led the team in scoring, with seven goals and 11 points in eight games.
 Following the season, she was named a Hockey East Second Team All-Star.

 On April 14, 2022, Compher announced she was transferring to Wisconsin for her final year of NCAA eligibility.

+Professional

+Compher was drafted in the fifth round of the 2023 PWHL Draft by PWHL Toronto.
+During the 2023–24 season, she recorded one goal and four assists in 24 regular season games, and one goal in five playoff games.
+During the 2024–25 season, she recorded nine goals and nine assists in 30 regular season games.
+During the 2025 PWHL playoffs, she recorded three assists in four games.
+On June 17, 2025, she signed a two-year contract extension with the Sceptres.